Log In and Get Started

 Validating Your Idea

-Validating your idea is a critical step in your success of the Nittany AI Challenge.
+This activity is also named by many as customer discovery.
+The best solutions begin with truly understanding the customer/user point of view and the challenges they face.
+Validating your idea is a critical step in your success in the Nittany AI Challenge.
 As an often skipped step, without validation, ideas that are submitted into the Challenge may have already been done before, aren’t necessary, or simply won’t work.
 Complete the validation process to steer clear of those unfortunate possibilities.

 - Leverage social media and your personal networks to gather feedback on your idea